 For example, when we leave Australia for Europe (between 8- and 10-hours’ difference depending on the time of the year) we board a night flight, we wait for dinner to be served, we watch a movie and sleep at around 2 am.
 This way we are more in line with the destination time.
 The hours of sleep will be less than a full night of course, but the kids will have room for a nap later.

 I use Worldtimebuddy to calculate the hours and check the time difference, I think it is a great tool.

 What to do at arrival

 When we arrive, I always keep myself and the kids awake and active until bedtime with the new time.
 I generally hit playgrounds and have meals in time with the local time.
 So far, it has worked well – except the time we had no choice but to take an 11-hour daytime flight to Bangkok.
 Nobody in our family managed to close their eyes during the flight.
 We only had one day to meet our dear friends travelling from Japan.
 And that was the day of our arrival in Bangkok.
 For the first time my eldest, my husband and I stayed awake for 24 hours.
-And my youngest only had a four-hour nap!
+My youngest was the only one who had a four-hour nap!

 Kids under two require more care and time to adjust